 Schloss Schöneck, Medieval castle in Boppard, Germany

-Schloss Schöneck is a castle located in Boppard, rising on a rocky outcrop above the Ehrbach Gorge with a trapezoidal central fortress, outer fortifications, and a rectangular tower.
-The compound sits on multiple levels that follow the natural slope of the hillside.
+Schloss Schöneck is a medieval castle near Boppard, sitting on a rocky outcrop above the Ehrbach Gorge and made up of a trapezoidal central fortress, outer fortifications, and a rectangular tower.
+The compound spans several levels that follow the natural slope of the hillside.

 The painter Wilhelm Steinhausen purchased the castle in 1910 and created many landscape paintings and portraits during his time here.
 His artistic presence shaped how the building is remembered today as a creative space.